Which of the following statements best explains why chlorophyll a... | Channels for Pearson+

 1

-Understand the concept of light absorption and reflection: When a substance absorbs certain wavelengths of light, the color we perceive is the result of the wavelengths that are reflected or transmitted.
+Understand the concept of color perception: Objects appear a certain color because they reflect that color's wavelength of light to our eyes while absorbing other wavelengths.

-Identify the role of chlorophyll in plants: Chlorophyll is a pigment found in plants that plays a crucial role in photosynthesis by absorbing light energy.
+Identify the role of chlorophyll in plants: Chlorophyll is a pigment found in the chloroplasts of plants, and it plays a crucial role in photosynthesis by absorbing light energy.

-Analyze the absorption spectrum of chlorophyll: Chlorophyll primarily absorbs light in the red and blue regions of the spectrum.
+Analyze the absorption spectrum of chlorophyll: Chlorophyll primarily absorbs light in the red and blue parts of the electromagnetic spectrum.

-Determine the color reflected by chlorophyll: Since chlorophyll absorbs red and blue light, the green light is reflected, which is why chlorophyll appears green to our eyes.
+Determine the reflection of light by chlorophyll: Since chlorophyll absorbs red and blue light, it reflects green light, which is why it appears green to our eyes.

-Conclude with the correct explanation: The statement 'Chlorophyll absorbs red and blue light and reflects green light' best explains why chlorophyll appears green.
+Conclude with the correct explanation: The statement 'Chlorophyll absorbs red and blue light and reflects green light' best explains why chlorophyll appears green in color.

 Watch next